ShihaoXiong/ShihaoXiong.github.io/source/_posts/Java.md

   - How to define next? linear / quadratic / exponential probing, hash again
   - Challenge: handing removed keys in the map
   - Not used by Java, but by some real life systems
-- If differenr keys are determined to use the same bucket, they will be chained in the list
+- If different keys are determined to use the same bucket, they will be chained in the list

 #### `==`, `equals()` & `hashCode()`